East Frisia: Religion

 East Frisia is predominantly Protestant.
 In Rheiderland, Krummhörn and around Emden, the Reformed Church (Calvinism) is the dominant church, while in Leer, Norden and Aurich the Lutherans are the dominant church.
 However, the main church of the Reformed Christians is in Leer.
+It became Protestant through the help of Edzard I, Count of East Frisia, who supported the teachings of Martin Luther and the Reformation of 1517.
+It became a significant center for Calvinism.
 There are 266,000 Lutherans and about 80,000 Reformed – so about 346,000 of the approximately 465,000 citizens of East Frisia profess one of the two denominations.
 The Concordat of Emden in 1599 set rules for the cooperation of Lutherans and Calvinists in the county of East Frisia.
 Since then it is a special feature of the Protestant Landeskirchen in East Frisia, that Lutherans and Calvinists are members of each other's local church communities in places, where only one of both exists.

 Economy

 East Frisia is a rural area.
 However, there are some industrial sites such as the Volkswagen car factory in Emden and the Enercon (windturbine) company in Aurich.
 Leer is, after Hamburg, the second most important location for shipping companies in Germany.
 Although just on the other side of the border to Emsland, the Meyer Werft is an important employer for East Frisians as well.
 Main industrial sites are the harbours of Emden and Leer, and Wilhelmshaven east of East Frisia.

 Around 1900, many people left East Frisia due to lack of jobs and emigrated to the United States or elsewhere.
 Today the region is again suffering from the loss of young educated people, who go away to find better employment in, for example, southern Germany.
 Many communities face a rising number of aged people, creating structural problems in the future.
 There are few academic jobs in the area, and those are focused on engineering.
 The closest universities are the University of Oldenburg and Groningen.
 A Fachhochschule is located in Emden.
 The former nautical academy in Leer merged with Fachhochschule Emden in 2009.